The Role of Community Health Workers in Addressing Diabetes

-About this Recording
+About this Webinar

 What you'll learn

-At the end of the recording, participants will be able to:
+At the end of the webinar, participants will be able to:

-Subject Matter Expert
+Subject Matter Experts

 Select the Enroll Me button below to register for this recording.
 If you have any trouble accessing the recording, contact email@example.com.

-Acknowledgement: This project is/was supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31685 “Regional Public Health Training Center Program.”
-This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
+Acknowledgement: This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of award 2 UB6HP31685‐05‐00 “Public Health Training Centers.”
+The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS or the U.S. Government.